exercism/docs/anatomy/tracks/practice-exercises.md

 ### `practices`

-The `practices` key should list the slugs of Concepts that this Practice Exericse actively allows a student to practice.
+The `practices` key should list the slugs of Concepts that this Practice Exercise actively allows a student to practice.

 - These show up in the UI as "Practice this Concept in: TwoFer, Leap, etc`
 - Try and choose 3 - 8 Exercises that practice each Concept.